Rethinking Whole-Body CT Image Interpretation: An Abnormality-Centric Approach

 As shown in Figure~\ref{fig:data}(b), we extend our annotated data to support three instruction tasks that simulate realistic clinical scenarios: (i) \textbf{grounded report generation} simulates a comprehensive examination.
 We format instructions to detect, ground, and describe all abnormal findings on CT images; (ii) \textbf{text-guided grounded report generation} involves responding to text queries about specific abnormalities of interest.
 For instance, for a patient with tuberculous empyema history, checking any abnormality related to it.
 We generate these queries using GPT-4o based on clinical reports, patient presentations, and medical history, simulating how radiologists approach images with prior knowledge; (iii) \textbf{visual prompted report generation} focuses on interpreting the marked abnormality.
 We create visual prompts from annotation masks using various formats, {\em e.g.}, bounding box, ellipse, contour, and cropped region.
-This simulates a semi-automated workflow where the model elaborates the clinician-identified abnormality in details.
-More details are in Appendix Section~\ref{sec:txt_refer_vis_prmpt}.
+This simulates a semi-automated workflow where the model elaborates on the clinician-identified abnormality in detail.
+More details about the instruction data are in the Appendix.